 If you do not see the QC Metric Set Browser, click View > QC Metric Set Browser.

-- 1 Open a Standard Project, if one is not already open.
-See "Create a Standard project" on page 39. - 2 Change Project Properties.
+1 Create or open a Standard Project, if one is not already open.

+See "Create a Standard project" on page 42.

-See "To display project properties for individual projects" on page 42. - 3 Add the image files to make up extraction sets.
-See "Working with extraction sets" on page 68. - 4 View the Extraction Set Configuration tab sheet to make certain all information is correct for each extraction set.
-See "To display/edit the extraction Set Configuration table" on page 73. - 5 For any extraction set with a non-Agilent microarray image, add an appropriate grid file.
+- 2 If necessary, change Project Properties.
+See "To display project properties for individual projects" on page 45. - 3 Add the image files to make up extraction sets.
+See "Working With Extraction Sets" on page 72. - 4 View the Extraction Set Configuration tab sheet to make certain all information is correct for each extraction set.
+See "To display/edit the Extraction Set Configuration table" on page 77.

+5 For any extraction set with a non-Agilent microarray image, add an appropriate grid file.